 If the student elects to receive a check, checks are mailed to the address of record at the time the check is processed.
-In the event of a lost or stolen check, the student must go to the Business Office at their campus and complete the form to request reissue of the check.
+In the event of a lost or stolen check, the student must contact the Business Office at their campus.